 Where is the hearing?

-There is a usually a county court in each town.
 Your landlord has to apply to the county court that covers the area where your home is.
 The papers you get from the court should tell you the address of the court.

 Being taken to the county court is a civil matter and is not the same as going to a criminal court.
 There is no risk that you will be sent to prison if you don't move out of your home before your landlord goes to court.